 Tammy Mastroianni, School Board Member

 Carol Stream resident Tammy Mastroianni has served as a member of the Benjamin District 25 Board of Education since 2007.
-She served two years as School Board president and is currently the School Board vice president.
+She served two years as School Board president and two years as vice president.

 “I thoroughly enjoy working with the Benjamin staff and administrators in striving to create an environment that promotes lifelong learning.
 It’s exciting to be a part of this team, as well as collaborating with our neighboring school districts to share best practices that will enhance the learning experience for our students.”